A collaborative post by Josh Lawson, Travis Kolder, and David Bolton

 David Bolton at Christ-Centered Christianity

-For more information about this initiative, please see the “The WORD in 3D”.
+For more information about this initiative and additional completed projects, please see the “The WORD in 3D”.